Orange County Theft Crimes Lawyer

 Defending Theft Charges

 As noted earlier, all theft crimes carry the same level of mental culpability – e.g., the specific intent to thieve.
 This is more challenging for the government to prove than most would expect.
-Often, a skilled criminal attorney can create reasonable doubt or produce evidence show the “theft” was carried out on accident or was a misunderstanding.
+Often, a skilled criminal attorney can create reasonable doubt or produce evidence showing the “theft” was carried out by accident or was a misunderstanding.